 Fees and payment

-Services and custom offers may be ordered and purchased on the Advomi platform by using one of the following payment methods: Credit Card, PayPal, ot Advomi Balance.
+Services may be ordered and purchased on the Advomi platform by using one of the following payment methods: Credit Card, PayPal, ot Advomi Balance.

 Clients and lawyers may not negotiate payments of fees excluding additional expenses regarding the delivery of a service which do not constitute lawyer fees by any method other than through the Advomi platform.